-If your loved one died in a bicycle accident due to someone else’s negligence, our legal team can pursue a different set of damages through a wrongful death claim.
+If your loved one died in a bicycle accident due to someone else’s negligence, our bicycle injury lawyers can pursue a different set of damages through a wrongful death claim.
 You could be eligible to recover the costs of putting your loved one to rest, for instance, or to recover compensation for the loss of financial support that your loved one would have provided.

 Our Columbia Bicycle Accident Attorneys Will Help You

-Working with a trusted, experienced personal injury lawyer from The Jeffcoat Firm who truly cares about your situation can make all the difference to you after a serious bicycle accident.
-Our Bicycle Law Firm will help you to avoid mistakes, understand the value of your case and explore all legal options available to you.
+Working with a trusted, experienced bicycle accident lawyer from The Jeffcoat Firm who truly cares about your situation can make all the difference to you after a serious bicycle accident.
+Our cycling accident lawyers will help you to avoid mistakes, understand the value of your case and explore all legal options available to you.
 We will also protect you when dealing with insurance companies.
 We will demand the compensation that you deserve and fight for you at every stage in your case.